 Substantially all AutoZone stores are based on standard store formats, resulting in generally consistent appearance, merchandising and product mix.
-Approximately 85% to 90% of each store's square footage is selling space.
-In our satellite stores, approximately 40% to 45% of our space is dedicated to hard parts inventory, while our hub stores and mega hubs have 75% to 85% of their space utilized for hard parts.
+Approximately 85% to 90% of each store's square footage is selling space, of which approximately 40% to 45% is dedicated to hard parts inventory.
 The hard parts inventory area is generally fronted by counters or pods that run the depth or length of the store, dividing the hard parts area from the remainder of the store.
 The remaining selling space contains displays of maintenance, accessories and non-automotive items.